bible-technology/scribe-docs/docs/autographa-live/Part-2/Audio-Mode/p2-7-3-how-to-delete-audio-vrse.md

 ---
 id: p2-7-3-how-to-delete-audio-vrse.md
 sidebar_label: How to delete the audio of a verse?
+title: How to delete the audio of a verse?
 ---

-## How to delete the audio of a verse?

 To delete the recorded audio of a verse in the translation text, follow the steps below.